Top

 Mutual Respect

 Respect is a strong part of Marling School and is part of its Core Values.
 Students learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect and this is reiterated through teaching and learning environments.
-We write reports to the students and ensure all students take responsibility for their own actions.

 Tolerance of those of different Faiths and Beliefs